 The First Five Pages Workshop opens the first Saturday of each month and accepts five participants.
 We will post when the workshop opens and closes on twitter (@eliza_daws, @TransmediaMutts) with the hashtag #1st5pages.

-Week 1: After you submit your initial entry, your two assigned mentors and fellow workshop participants provide feedback.
-You revise based on their comments.
+Week 1: After you submit your initial entry, your two assigned mentors and fellow participants provide feedback.
+You revise based on their comments and comment on the other participants' submissions.

-Week 2: Author mentors and workshop participants review and critique your 1st revision.
-You do another revision.
+Week 2: Author mentors and fellow participants critique your 1st revision.
+You do another revision and submit comments for the other participants.

-Week 3: The author mentors, your fellow workshop participants, and the literary agent mentor review and critique your 2nd revision plus a pitch (up to 200 words) that would be the core of a query letter and describes what your manuscript is about.
+Week 3: The author mentors, and the literary agent mentor, and your fellow participants review and critique your 2nd revision plus a pitch (up to 200 words) that would be the core of a query letter and describes what your manuscript is about.

 The guest agent will choose a workshop "winner" -- but, of course, you win just by joining the workshop, accepting the feedback, and working hard on revising your pages!
 In most workshops, the guest agent will review and comment on a partial of the winner's manuscript or work-in-progress.